-- GTDB_tk: If you have performed binning, you need the GTDB database .
-Store it in a subdirectory called GTDB_tk within your database directory. - 3.
+- Kraken2: to run taxonomic classification with Kraken2, a directory containing the required databases files has to be put (or linked) in your database directory. ..
+You will need a kraken2 database in your database directory (or a link to one).
+See here for a collection of Kraken2 databases.
+You can of course also use a custom database. ..
+You may also want to build your own.
+You just supply the name of the k2 database in the config file later, e.g. - GTDB-tk: if you have performed binning, you need the GTDB database (file gtdbtk_data.tar.gz). ...
+Untar it it to a subdirectory called GTDB_tk within your database directory. - 4.
 Adjust the file VARIABLE_CONFIG to your requirements (have a tab between the variable name and your setting): - SNAKEMAKE_VIA_CONDA set this to true, if you don't have snakemake in your path and want to install it via conda (recommended, because that way you have a current version).
 Leave empty, if you don't need an additional snakemake. - LOADING_MODULES insert a bash command to load modules, if you need them to run conda.
-Leave empty, if you don't need to load a module. - SUBMIT_COMMAND insert the bash command you'll usually use to submit a job to your cluster to run on a single cpu for a few days.
-You only need this, if you want to have the snakemake top instance running in a submitted job.
+Leave empty, if you don't need to load a module. - SUBMIT_COMMAND insert the bash command you'll usually use to submit a job to your cluster to run on a single cpu for the entirety of the run (a few hours to days).
+You can also include extra arguments, in particularly, if you need to bind jobs to one node (e.g. sbatch -nodelist=).
+You only need this whole setting, if you want to have the snakemake top instance running in a submitted job.
 You alternatively have the option to run it on the frontend via tmux.
-Leave empty, if you want to use this version and have tmux installed. - SCHEDULER insert the name of the scheduler you want to use (currently slurm or sge).
+Leave empty, if you want to use this version and have tmux installed.

+- SCHEDULER insert the name of the scheduler you want to use (currently slurm or sge).
 This determines the cluster config given to snakemake, e.g. the cluster config file for slurm is config/slurm.config.yaml or config/slurm_simple.config.yaml.
 Also check that the settings in this file is correct.
 If you have a different system, contact us and feel free to submit new scheduler files. - MAX_THREADS set this to the maximum number of cores you want to be using in a run.
 If you don't set this, the default will be 50.
 Users can override this setting at runtime. - BIGMEM_CORES set this to the maximum number of bigmem cores you want to be using in a run.
-If you don't set this, the default will be 5.

-- NORMAL_MEM_EACH set the size of the RAM of one core of your normal copute nodes (e.g. 8G).
+If you don't set this, the default will be 5. - NORMAL_MEM_EACH set the size of the RAM of one core of your normal copute nodes (e.g. 8G).
 If you're not planning to use binny to submit to a cluster, you don't need to set this. - BIGMEM_MEM_EACH set the size of the RAM of one core of your bigmem (or highmem) compute nodes.
-If you're not planning to use binny to submit to a cluster or don't have separate bigmem nodes, you don't need to set this. - 4.
-Decide how you want to run IMP3, if you let it submit jobs to the cluster: Only do one of the two: - if you want to submit the process running snakemake to the cluster:
+If you're not planning to use binny to submit to a cluster or don't have separate bigmem nodes, you don't need to set this. - NODENAME_VAR if you submit your workflow to a cluster that requires binding to a fixed node, set this variable according to the environmental storing the nodename (e.g. SLURMD_NODENAME for most slurm systems) - BIND_JOBS_TO_MAIN if you submit your workflow to a cluster that requires binding to a fixed node, set this variable to true - 5.
+Decide how you want to run IMP3, if you let it submit jobs to the cluster:

+Only do one of the two:

+• if you want to submit the process running snakemake to the cluster: